 If you have been shopping for a hybrid or electric car online, you have probably realized how hard it is to find exactly what you want, especially if you only shop in your local area.
-There are many different levels of luxury and comfort that are offered for electric and hybrid cars these days, and finding a car that has all the right options can be tough.
+There are many different levels of luxury and comfort that are offered for electric and hybrid cars these days.
+Also, finding a car that has all the right options can be tough.

 If you have been looking online for the perfect hybrid or electric car online and are not sure that you understand all the ins and outs of the process, read on for some tips and tricks to make your purchase go smoothly!

 The first benefit to buying a hybrid or electric car is being kind to the environment.
 You can also save yourself some money on gas if you are driving a hybrid or an electric car.
 Electric motors are three times as efficient as gas engines and they are just as zippy and fun to drive.
 The only limitation to truly electric vehicles is that they need to be charged frequently.